What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Language Skills

 Ability to read and comprehend simple instructions, short correspondence, and memos.
 Ability to write simple correspondence.
+Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to effectively present information in one-on-one and small group situations to customers, public, and other employees of the County.

 Ability to read gauges and dials.